doctoretdiez/PalEON-FIA/README.md

 22. Use the text in FIA_Plot_Merge.txt to create a plot table with the real lat/lon coordinates.

 ## Generate table to be used in R script
-23. Use the text in Query3.txt to create a table needed for the R script fia2PalEON_v1-SGD.R.
+Use the text in Query4.txt to create a table needed for the R script control_file .
 Note this query pulls the correct lat/lon coordinates, and relabels them at ‘lat’ and ‘lon.’
-24. Use the text in Query4.txt to create a table needed for the R script FIA_biomass.
-Note this query pulls the correct lat/lon coordinates, and relabels them at ‘lat’ and ‘lon.’

 ## Estimate Density, DBH, Basal Area, and Biomass
-24. Use the R script fia2PalEON_v1-SGD.R to import FIA data into R, scale it to gridded data, and estimate forest parameters.
-Be sure to make any changes to filenames when importing tables, including any changed schema and database names in PSQL.
-25. Use the R script FIA_Biomass.R to estimate biomass using the FIA estimates, Jenkins et al. allometry, and the PEcAn allometry methods.
-26. Alternate (in progress): Use control_file.Rmd to estimate parameters and create rasters.
+Use the R script control_file.Rmd to import FIA data from SQL (or alternatively, read in the csv file full_fia_long.csv located at data/output/), estimate forest parameters at the tree and species level, and generate output rasters.
+To run, this file requires the location data file plt_cn_values.csv to be located at data/plt_location/.

+Note that the R scripts used to create those sourced within control_file.Rmd are located within the directory R_scripts/original_scripts/.
+If you wish to manipulate the code as a whole, you can use these 'rough' scripts, and then will need to execute the SQL queries located within the text files Query3.txt and Query4.txt within postgreSQL.